ambroso0/Exploratory-text-analytics/README.md

 # Exploring Literary Landscapes: A Text Analytics Analysis of Novels by Woolf, Shelley, and Eliot

-Mariapaola Ambrosone (mbf2fz@virginia.edu)

-DS 5001

-The Three Texts analyzed in this assignment are all from Project Gutenberg.
+The Three Texts analyzed in this project are all from Project Gutenberg.

 They are: